-If you have been awarded Title IV (federal) or state aid and you withdraw before completing 60% of the semester, some portion of your financial aid award must be returned.
+If you have been awarded Title IV (federal), state or institutional aid, OR you withdraw before completing 60% of the semester, some portion of your financial aid award must be returned.
 The above formula determines what portion of the aid must be returned and the table below indicates the order in which the aid is returned.

 - Federal Perkins Loan